cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 count.
 If the value is less than a minimum sample threshold, we go back to the previous time $$t-1$$, and add this visit count to the previous total, again checking to see if the threshold has been met.
-If not, we continue to move backwards in time until we meet the threshold, and take the estimate at time
+If not, we continue to move backward in time until we meet the threshold and take the estimate at time
 $$t$$ to be the average over the smallest window that meets the threshold.
-We enforce a hard stop to consider only the past 7 days, if we have not yet met the threshold during that time bin, no estimate will be produced.
+We enforce a hard stop to consider only the past 7 days.
+If we have not yet met the threshold during that time bin, we will not produce an estimate.
 If, for instance, at time $$t$$, the minimum sample threshold is already met, then the estimate only contains data from time $$t$$.
-This is a dynamic-length moving average, working backwards through time.
+This is a dynamic-length moving average, working backward through time.
 The threshold is set at 100 observations.

 ### Smoothing